nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-2/index.md

 For now, I've just stuck the goose sprite in the middle and I move the background when you press a movement key.

+There's no keyboard repeat, at least not without pressing the "RPT" key, and no way to detect if a key is held down.
+So we'll have to design our keyboard control scheme around those limitations.

+### Joystick / Paddles

+Reading a joystick / paddles is really interesting too: there's a couple of timers you can set and then measure how long they take to reset, which depends on the resistance value from the analog joystick.
+From memory calibration is an adventure.

+Joystick support would be nice but I'll worry about this later too.

 ## Putting it together